-a) The Chair of Coaching Commission - Vice President Technical.

-b) Provincial Coach, minimum one Female coach, and two other coaches having attained their Competition Coach status (old level 3), a Boxing Ontario Staff operation of Boxing Ontario's coaching pathway.
+- a) The Chair of Coaching Commission Vice President Technical. - b) Provincial Coach, minimum one Female coach, and two other coaches having attained their Competition Coach status (old level 3), a Boxing Ontario Staff Person appointed by the Executive Director Ex-Officio. - Purpose: The Coaching Commission exists to facilitate the development and successful operation of Boxing Ontario's coaching pathway.
 The Coaching Commission is guided by a comprehensive commitment to the creation and management of coaching programs that will permit Ontario coaches to achieve provincial and national excellence.